OverPoweredDev/Junior/README.md

 # Junior

-A novel bookmarking app specialised for online webnovels
+A novel bookmarking app specialised for online webnovels.
+Initially inspired by [this thread]() on r/noveltranslations, I wanted to create a novel managing app that can handle more data than any notes taker, while also looking way better and still being as easy to use.

 ### Table of Contents